 If you are bottle-feeding, you and your partner could take responsibility for alternate nights.
 Some couples operate a shift system for the first few weeks or months when there is a lot of getting up in the night.
 An example of this would be one person sleeping from 7pm till 1am while the other naps when they can but is on hand to attend to the babies; you then swap roles from 1am to 7am.
 This way both parents get a guaranteed chunk of sleep.

 For mothers who are breastfeeding, you may want to have your babies’ cot next to your bed so you don’t have to get up to feed.
-Many mothers breastfeed their babies lying down so they can doze and then return the baby to the cot.
 If you think you may accidentally fall asleep with your baby (or babies) in bed (and many breastfeeding mothers find they do so) make sure you have thought about how to bed-share as safely as possible.

-Read Tamba’s free guide Twins, Triplets or More: The First Year for more on how to get your babies sleeping well, or Tamba’smembers-only messageboards are also a good source of tips, information and parent-to-parent support on sleep and multiple children.
+10. Visit ISIS, (Infant Sleep Info Source) a research based infant sleep website for more information.
+You can also read Tamba’s free guide Twins, Triplets or More: The First Year for more on how to get your babies sleeping well.
+The Tamba’s members-only messageboards are a good source of tips, information and parent-to-parent support on sleep and multiple children.
+You can also find out more information on sleep by reading Dr Helen Ball's research on co-bedding twins.